 0468 Hospital 30-day, all-cause, riskstandardized mortality rate (RSMR) following pneumonia hospitalization arthroplasty (TKA) arising from a normal distribution.
 The hospital intercept represents the underlying risk of a complication at the hospital, after accounting for patient risk.
 The hospitalspecific intercepts are given a distribution to account for the clustering (nonindependence) of patients within the same hospital.
 If there were no differences among hospitals, then after adjusting for patient risk, the hospital intercepts should be identical across all hospitals.
 The RSCR is calculated as the ratio of the number of "predicted" to the number of "expected" admissions with a complication at a given hospital, multiplied by the national observed complication rate.
 For each hospital, the numerator of the ratio is the number of complications within 90 days predicted on the basis of the hospital's performance with its observed case mix, and the denominator is the number of complications expected based on the nation's performance with that hospital's case mix.
 This approach is analogous to a ratio of "observed" to "expected" used in other types of statistical analyses.
 It conceptually allows for a comparison of a particular hospital's performance given its case mix to an average hospital's performance with the same case mix.
 Thus, a lower ratio indicates lower-than-expected complication rates or better quality, and a higher ratio indicates higher-than-expected complication rates or worse quality.
 The "predicted" number of admissions with a complication (the numerator) is hospital intercept represents the underlying risk of a mortality at the hospital, after accounting for patient risk.
 The hospitalspecific intercepts are given a distribution to account for the clustering (nonindependence) of patients within the same hospital.
-If there were no differences among hospitals, then after adjusting for patient risk, the hospital intercepts should be identical the number of across all hospitals.
+If there were no differences among hospitals, then after adjusting for patient risk, the hospital intercepts should be identical across all hospitals.
 The RSMR is calculated as the ratio of the number of "predicted" to the number of "expected" deaths at a given hospital, multiplied by the national observed mortality rate.
-For each hospital, the numerator of the ratio is the number of deaths within 30 days predicted on the basis of the hospital's performance with its observed case mix, and the denominator is the "observed" to number of deaths expected based on the nation's performance with that hospital's case mix.
+For each hospital, the numerator of the ratio is the number of deaths within 30 days predicted on the basis of the hospital's performance with its observed case mix, and the denominator is the number of deaths expected based on the nation's performance with that hospital's case mix.
 This approach is analogous to a ratio of "observed" to "expected" used in other types of statistical analyses.
-It conceptually allows for a comparison of a particular hospital's performance given its case mix to an average hospital's performance with the same case mix. quality.
-Thus, a lower ratio indicates lower-thanof deaths (the expected mortality rates or better quality, and a higher ratio expected mortality numerator) is factors and the hospital-specific mortality.
-The calculated by using regressing the risk the coefficients factors and the hospital-specific admission with a of having an intercept on the risk estimated by indicates higher-thanrates or worse quality.
+It conceptually allows for a comparison of a particular hospital's performance given its case mix to an average hospital's performance with the same case mix.
+Thus, a lower ratio indicates lower-thanexpected mortality rates or better quality, and a higher ratio expected mortality numerator) is factors and the hospital-specific mortality.
+The indicates higher-thanrates or worse quality.